Table of Contents

 Conclusion

 The high-level API in StockSharp significantly simplifies the development of trading strategies, allowing developers to focus on trading logic rather than technical details.
-It is especially useful for typical use cases when fine-tuning of data processing or visualization is not required.
+It is especially useful for typical use cases where fine-tuning of data processing or visualization is not required.

 Combined with the strategy parameter system, event model, and position protection mechanisms, the high-level API makes StockSharp a powerful and convenient tool for algorithmic trading, suitable for both beginners and experienced developers.